Whitechapel (TV series): Series 2 (2010)

 Series one and two were broadcast as a single six-episode season on BBC America, and were subsequently released on DVD as such.
-For the BBC America DVD release, the two stories was given individual titles, with series two being entitled: The Legend Rising (Parts 1–3) respectively.
+For the BBC America DVD release, the two stories were given individual titles, with series two being entitled: The Legend Rising (Parts 1–3) respectively.

 Series 3 (2012)

 Whitechapel was commissioned for a third series in March 2011, but unlike the previous two series, which were each based on a single event, the new series was split into three separate two-part stories, which each focused on a different case.
 For the BBC America DVD releases, the three stories were given individual titles: The Murder in Darkness, The Hunger for Mercy and The Sins of Betrayal respectively.

 Series 4 (2013)

 Whitechapel was commissioned for a fourth series in October 2012, and follows the same format as the third series, featuring three individual cases.
 For the BBC America DVD releases, the last three stories were given the titles The Real Enemy, The Force of Injustice and To This End, respectively.